Xelaflash/middleman-webpack-template/README.md

 # Middleman Template
-Template with Bootsrap 4 and webpack
+Template with Bootsrap 4 + font awesome and webpack

 ## Authors